MJC-code/odin-recipes/README.md

-This is a simple recipe website for the Odin Project.
+This is a simple practice website for the Odin Project - https://www.theodinproject.com/lessons/foundations-recipes

+Live version can be found here: https://mjc-code.github.io/odin-recipes/